G R A N D C H A L L E N G E S

 For South Carolina STEM education, the Summit was only the beginning.
 Findings were presented to multiple audiences throughout the following months and refined into actionable challenges.

-These challenges were announced at the first STEM Education Day at the State Capitol as draft challenges and are now released for a comment period.
+These challenges were announced at the first STEM Education Day at the State Capitol as draft challenges followed by a comment period.
+Now it's time for action!
+Get involved by joining an action team.

 For more information on the Grand Challenges or to join an Action Team...